Create Your New Firefly System

 Memberships are bound to nodes, services, and security credentials.
 Adding additional memberships is a useful technique for networks where resources need to be proxy operated, or in scenarios where an operator wishes to mock out the future participation of a decentralized network.

 We will proceed with a single membership for now but instructions on how to add a new membership can be found at the bottom of this page for those who wish to mock out a multi-party network.

 - Switch back to your business network home page by clicking the Dashboard tab in the lefthand navigation menu.

 - Next, click the Create Environment button to generate your first blockchain namespace.
 An environment in Kaleido is an isolated domain with nodes, services, and security credentials confined solely to it.
 Each environment is its own unique blockchain.

 Choosing an Environment Type

-- Kaleido offers two top-level environment types: Multi-Party System (aka FireFly) and Standard Blockchain Service.
+- Kaleido offers two top-level environment types: Standard Blockchain Service and Standard Blockchain Service + FireFly SuperNode.

-- Choose the Multi-Party System tile and then click NEXT.
+- Choose the Standard Blockchain Service + FireFly SuperNode tile and then click NEXT.

-- Ethereum is currently the only supported blockchain protocol for FireFly environments.
+- Ethereum and Hyperledger Fabric are currently the only supported blockchain protocols for FireFly environments.

-- Remain on the Ethereum tile and click NEXT.
+- For the purpose of this walk-through, select the Ethereum tile and click NEXT.